ericagol/script2gle/README.md

 I'm assuming that your `$PATH` variable has been updated accordingly so that you can call each of those with `gle`, `julia`, `octave` and `matlab`.

+If you intend to use transparency (`fill` command), then GLE needs to be able to run with a `cairo` option, nothing to be done on Linux (tested on Fedora) or OSX (tested on Yosemite) but I haven't tested it on Windows.

 ## Quick example

 With `Julia` go to the `examples/julia` directory and run